johnbedeir/End-to-End-DevOps-AWS-Python-MySQL/README.md

 - You have installed Python 3.
 - You have installed MySQL.
 - You have a MySQL server running locally.
-- You have Docker installed (optional for containerized setup).
+- You have Docker installed.

-## Running the Application Locally
+## 1. Running the Application Locally

 ### Setting Up the Database